-Normally, the bones of the spinal column, called vertebrae, form a long shield around the spinal cord.
-This column of bones surrounds the spinal cord, protecting spinal nerves from damage.
-The joints and cartilage of the spinal column also allow the back and neck to move, bend, and stretch.
-Occasionally, however, a condition in the spinal column can cause pressure on the spinal cord, resulting in symptoms like pain, numbness, tingling, and weakness.
+The bones of the spinal column, called vertebrae, form a long shield around the spinal cord.
+This column of bones protects the spinal cord from damage.
+In addition to providing protection for the spinal cord, the joints and cartilage of the spinal column also allow the neck and back to move, bend and stretch.
+Occasionally, however, degeneration or damage to the spinal column can put pressure on the spinal cord, resulting in symptoms like pain, numbness, tingling and weakness.

-Central stenosis occurs when a bulging disc, herniated disc, bone spur, or other condition begins to take up space and encroach on the middle part of the spinal column, effectively causing a narrowing of the spinal canal.
-When central stenosis occurs, the symptoms are often:
+It is not uncommon for the normally protective spinal column to experience degenerative changes that actually put the spinal cord at risk.
+Over the years, intervertebral discs weaken, bulge and tear, and spinal joints become arthritic.
+Central stenosis can occur when a bulging disc, herniated disc, bone spur or other problem begins to take up space and encroach on the middle part of the spinal column, effectively causing a narrowing of the spinal canal.
+When central stenosis occurs and the spinal cord is compressed, the symptoms are often:

-- In severe cases, leg pain that causes difficulty balancing and walking.
+- In severe cases, leg pain and weakness that causes difficulty balancing and walking.
 This is known as neurogenic claudication.

-If your central spinal stenosis symptoms are mild, conservative treatments are typically recommended, including rest, over-the-counter medications, deep tissue massage, and possibly, epidural steroid injections.
-However, if your central spinal stenosis has become severe and you have serious, persistent difficulty standing and walking, your doctor may recommend surgery to open up space in the spinal column and relieve the pressure on your spinal cord.
+If your central spinal stenosis symptoms are mild, conservative treatments are typically recommended, including rest, over-the-counter medications, deep tissue massage and possibly, epidural steroid injections.
+However, if your central spinal stenosis has become severe and you have serious, persistent difficulty standing and walking, your physician may recommend surgery to open up space in the spinal column and relieve the pressure on your spinal cord.

-But, traditional surgery is not your only option for central stenosis, foraminal stenosis, and other forms of spinal stenosis.
-At Laser Spine Institute, we will evaluate your condition to see if you are a candidate for our minimally invasive endoscopic procedures designed to take pressure off your spinal cord and relieve your symptoms quickly.
+Traditional open spine surgery is not your only option for central stenosis, foraminal stenosis and other forms of spinal stenosis.
+At Laser Spine Institute, we will evaluate your condition to see if you are a candidate for our minimally invasive procedures designed to take pressure off your spinal cord and relieve your symptoms.
 Contact us today for a free review of your MRI or CT scan.